Powerball Jackpot Jumps To $570 Million For Wednesday Night's Drawing

 The winner of the multi-state Powerball jackpot can choose to get their jackpot in 30 annual installments or take a lump-sum payment of $410.1 million before taxes.

-In addition to the jackpot, players have the chance to win non-jackpot prizes ranging from $4 to $2 million by matching other number combinations.READ MORE: Small Plane Crash In Miramar Sends Two People To The Hospital
+In addition to the jackpot, players have the chance to win non-jackpot prizes ranging from $4 to $2 million by matching other number combinations.READ MORE: Helicopter Crashes At Miami Executive Airport Tuesday Evening

 Powerball jackpots start at $20 million and roll until the jackpot is won.